M48 Patton: Middle East

+Totally, when the Yom Kippur War broke out, Israel had 540 M48-series (with 105 mm gun) and M60/M60A1 tanks.
+During the war, the tanks suffered heavy losses.
+The location of flammable hydraulic fluid at the front of the turret was discovered to be a severe vulnerability.
+Egypt had destroyed a large number of Israeli tanks, and after the war, only 200 M48 and M60A1 tanks remained.
+Israel entrenched most of these tanks in the Sinai front against opposite entrenched Egyptian infantry armed with 9M14 Malyutka anti tank missiles.

 Aside from the Israel Defense Forces (IDF), the M48 was also operated by the Lebanese Army, the Christian Lebanese Forces militia, the Druze Progressive Socialist Party's People's Liberation Army militia, the Shia Amal militia and the South Lebanon Army.
 All the tanks seized by the militias were captured from the Army's mostly Druze 4th Infantry Brigade which collapsed due to sectarian divisions in 1983.
 On 10 June 1982, eight Israeli M48A3s, two M60A1s and at least three M113 APCs were lost in a successful ambush by Syrian T-55 tanks and BMP-1 infantry fighting vehicles (IFVs) during the Battle of Sultan Yacoub in 1982.

 The Lebanese Army still operates about 100 M48s.
 In 2007, during the 2007 North Lebanon conflict, Lebanese Army M48s shelled militant outposts located in a refugee camp.

 Together with the M47, M48 tanks were used by the Turkish Armed Forces during the Turkish invasion of Cyprus in 1974.
 The Turkish Armed Forces in Northern Cyprus continue to use M48 tanks today.

 When the Kurdish–Turkish conflict began, the Turkish Armed Forces had a number of M48s.
 These were used throughout the 1980s and the 1990s as static artillery and was used in defending military-base perimeters from enemy attacks.

 Iranian M48 tanks were used widely in the Iran–Iraq War from 1980 to 1988, where they faced Iraqi T-55s, T-62s and T-72s, alongside M60 Pattons, in fierce and harsh combat with their Iraqi foes, with mixed results.
 M48s of the 37th Armored Brigade were used in the Battle of Abadan.
-About 150 of M48s were lost in this tank battle alone.
+About 150 M48s were lost in this tank battle alone.